Best Places to Retire in Asia in 2025

 One thing to consider before settling down in Asia is that the climate varies widely from one country or region to the next.

-If you enjoy tropical warmth, for example, you might want to consider the Philippines but if cooler weather holds more appeal, then try searching out a quaint cottage high in the Japanese mountains.
+If you enjoy tropical warmth, for example, you might want to consider the Philippines, but if cooler weather holds more appeal, then try searching out a quaint cottage high in the Japanese mountains.

 How Much Does it Cost to Retire in Asia?

-Indonesia, particularly Bali, provides a middle ground where retirees can live very well on around US$1,700 per month.
+Indonesia, particularly Bali, offers a middle ground where retirees can live very well on around US$1,700 per month.
+This includes rent, local transport, and leisure activities.
+When calculating how much it costs to retire in Asia, remember to consider taxes.

 Such factors contribute to the overall cost of retiring in Asia, especially if you’re a high-net-worth individual.